 Tournaments in SolForge award prizes after you have completed your three rounds.
-The prizes you receive can include event tickets, booster packs, and single cards.
+The prizes you receive can include Silver, packs, and single cards.
 These prizes can vary between events, and the range of possible prizes gets better as your record in the tournament improves.
-Players who go undefeated in a tournament are guaranteed to receive at least enough event tickets to enter another tournament of the same type as a part of their prize payout.

 No. Once you have entered into an event, even if you have not yet played a round or picked a card in draft, you will not receive your entry fee back if you drop.

 Yes.
 If you drop from an event, you will receive prizes based upon the number of wins you have earned at the time you dropped from the event.

 In a draft tournament, you use a new deck that you build as you go by picking cards from random selections.
 In SolForge draft, you will first see a pack of six heroic cards and will choose one of them.
 After that, you will see packs of progressively smaller size – five cards, then four, then three, then two, before again seeing a pack of six cards.
 You will pick one card from each selection until you have a deck of thirty cards.
 Once you pick cards from two separate factions, you will no longer see cards from the other factions.
 Once you have finished picking your draft deck of thirty cards, you will be able to start playing your matches.